GAUDÍ AND ART NOUVEAU IN CATALONIA / Architecture / Raspall

 In Vic:

-During his architecture studies in the University of Barcelona, he was the pupil of Lluís Domènech i Montaner and that mastering is present in his works, specially in the Art Nouveau Villas built by Raspall in various places in Vallès Oriental region, not far from Barcelona.
+During his architecture studies in the University of Barcelona, he was the pupil of Lluís Domènech i Montaner, who exerted a major influence on his work, especially in the Art Nouveau Villas built by Raspall in various places in Vallès Oriental region, not far from Barcelona.

-Raspall i Mallol graduated in the Escola d'Arquitectura de Barcelona as architect in 1905 .
+Raspall i Mallol graduated from the Escola d’Arquitectura de Barcelona as architect in 1905 .

-His first work was the reform of his mother house - Can Raspall - in La Garriga.
+His first work was the reconstruction of his mother house – Can Raspall – in La Garriga.

-In 1905 he started his activity as municipal architect of Cardedeu, and lately he had the same position in the towns of l'Ametlla del Vallès, La Garriga, Granollers, Caldes de Montbui, Montmeló and La Roca.
+In 1905, he began his career as municipal architect of Cardedeu, and later held the same position in the towns of l’Ametlla del Vallès, La Garriga, Granollers, Caldes de Montbui, Montmeló and La Roca.

-Raspall was an architect with a very diversified activity, building as well factories and warehouses - Viader Farm in Cardedeu - as familial residences, traditional houses (masies) or summer residences - Alqueria Cloèlia in Cardedeu, Helius Villa in Barcelona and Iris Villa and La Bombonera in La Garriga - .
+Raspall was an architect with a very diverse output, building factories and warehouses – Viader Farm in Cardedeu – as well as family residences, traditional houses (masies) or summer residences – Alqueria Cloèlia in Cardedeu, Helius Villa in Barcelona and Iris Villa and La Bombonera in La Garriga.

-Typical characteristics of Raspall constructions are the use of stone in façades, bricks to outline shapes, trencadis (broken ceramic pieces) and ceramic to add color to façades, benches, fireplaces and columns.
+Typical characteristics of Raspall constructions are the use of stone in their façades, bricks to outline shapes, trencadis (broken ceramic pieces) and ceramics to add color to façades, benches, fireplaces and columns.
 Forged iron is also common to embellish his Art Nouveau buildings.

-The first style on Raspall buildings was Art Nouveau, but lately he evolutes to Noucentisme (The style following Art Nouveau in Catalonia) and finally Art Deco in his last works.
+The first style Raspall used for his buildings was Art Nouveau, but he later evolved into Noucentisme (The style following Art Nouveau in Catalonia) and finally Art Deco in his last works.

-Manel Joaquim Raspall i Mallol died in La Garriga (Vallès Oriental) in 15 September 1937.
+Manel Joaquim Raspall i Mallol died in La Garriga (Vallès Oriental), on 15 September 1937.

 Title of book Author Published by Year